 There are close to 200 different terpenoids that have been recognized in cannabis plants, though they exist throughout the vegetation landscape ? from flowers and herbs to fruits and plants.
 The phrase "stop and smell the roses" is quite literally possible thanks to terpenoids.

 When you think of a pine tree, what comes to mind?

 You can thank ?-pinene for that imagery, the terpenoid responsible for that nature-specific scent.
-Best of all, according to the United States Food and Drug Administration, terpenoids are safe to eat and are found in most human diets already.
+Best of all, according to the United States Food and Drug Administration, terpenoids are found in most human diets already.